dlavery/cam-api/README.md

 Test files are included in this repo.
 No automated tests exist, manual testing was achieved by running encrypt/decrypt with the example 'to-be-encrypted' file and running a diff against the resultant, decrypted, file.

-This utility was creted as a test prior to developing the API's data handling capability.
+The utility was created as a test prior to developing the API's data handling capability.

 ### ruleset
 A simplified rules engine based on a set of JSON-encoded rules and a 'when/then' pattern with support for 'and/or' clauses.
 The automated tests classify people into an age category based on a set of characteristics; a default category can be applied using a 'then' without a 'when'.
 The engine was created to assist with the assignment of tasks to work queues in the API.